LotusEat3r/LotusEat3r.github.io/_posts/2023-10-10-firstpost.md

 Import[data.csv, "Table"]
 ```

 Mathematica tables are formed by sets of curly braces.
-Each set of braces creates a layer of the table.
-A one-dimensional table, or a list, follows the form `{a,b,c}`.
-A two-dimensional table follows the form `{{a,b,c},{d,e,f}}`.
-This specific table has two rows and three columns.
-Each element in the outer braces is a row element, and each element in the inner braces is a column element.
-A three-dimensional table follows the form `{{{a,b,c},{d,e,f}},{{g,h,i},{j,k,l}}}`.
-This table has two rows, three columns, and two layers.
+Each set of braces creates a layer of the table, or in other words, nesting braces adds a dimension to your table.

 ### Two-Dimensional Datasets